-Any violation of these guidelines may result in dismissal from class, a recorded absence, and/or reduction of a student's daily grade at the instructor's discretion.
+Any violation of these guidelines may result in dismissal from class, a recorded absence, and/or reduction of a student's daily grade at the discretion of the instructor.
 Students will be referred to Student Affairs for violations outside of the classroom environment.